asadsid004/Compozent_Tasks/Task-4(optional): Ollama project/readme.md

    flask run
    ```

-4. Access the side on http://localhost:5000
+4. Access the site on http://localhost:5000

 ## Output